-" Accurate surveys, mapping, and images are essential for the success of any major project.
-RESPEC understands the importance of using detailed, up-to-date surveys and mapping information in plan development.
-To ensure the collection of all required survey and map information, RESPEC will use innovative technologies, such as the latest land surveying equipment, drones, laser scanners, and borehole deviation tools.
-We also have a unique and innovative tool called the cavity auto laser scanner (C-ALS), which can be safely and remotely deployed into underground void areas for a complete analysis of the project site.
+" Using detailed and accurate surveys, mapping, and images in plan development is key to hitting the ground running on any major project.
+Designs and plans without accurate and up-to-date survey and mapping information are not properly set up for success.
+RESPEC will use innovative technology to ensure all required survey and map information related to the project designs and plans is collected.
+Technologies that RESPEC will deploy include the latest land surveying equipment, drones, laser scanners, and borehole deviation tools.
+One unique and innovative tool owned and operated by RESPEC is the cavity auto laser scanner (C-ALS).
+The C-ALS can be safely and remotely deployed into underground void areas for a complete analysis of the project site.
+All surveys will be stamped by a Professional Surveyor in the State of West Virginia for deliverables.